top of page

 No. Actually in recent years OPI replaced the GED with HiSET.
 The GED exam is one option available to demonstrate academic capability.
 In the past the GED was the principle requirement for entering Montana's universities.
 Since diplomas issued to homeschool graduates are not the same as those from state accredited public high schools, often the GED exam is used as a substitute.
 In deciding whether to take this exam, first determine whether it is necessary for your future plans.
 In Montana, most enter college by simply taking the PSAT and SAT exams.

-For more information on the HiSet tests, visit: http://opi.mt.gov/Programs/CTAE/HiSET.html
+For more information on the HiSet tests, visit: https://opi.mt.gov/Families-Students/Student-Resources/High-School-Equivalency-GED-and-HiSET

 What about high school graduation ?